 1887-1898 – Sanborn Fire Insurance Maps

 These fire insurance maps not only give an accurate layout of the town, but extreme details on particular buildings, including their dimensions, material, and what each room is used for.
 It even shows locations of stoves, etc. They are a truly incredible resource and really give you the feeling of what towns were like back then.
-Maps are available for Frankfort and Colfax.
+Maps are available online for Frankfort, Colfax, and Kirklin.
+Maps for Rossville from 1926 exist but are not available digitally yet.
+They pass into the public domain in 2022 so expect them to become available then.

 1917 – Bowen’s Indiana State Atlas